What is gender equity?

 Gender Equity Office

-- Make sure government’s commitment to gender equality is included in budgets, policies and programs
+Ensure government’s commitment to gender equality is reflected in our budgets, policies and programs.

 In 2019, B.C. served as co-chair for the National Forum on the Status of Women.
 After close to two decades without any significant presence at this table, B.C. is proud to once again have a seat and take a leadership role in identifying priorities to advance gender equality across Canada.